ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

-where `sk` is the HPKE secret key, `server_role` is the role of the server that sent the aggregate share (`0x02` for the Leader and `0x03` for the Helper), and `agg_share_aad` is an `AggregateShareAad` message constructed from the task ID in the collect request and a batch selector.
+where `sk` is the HPKE secret key, `server_role` is the role of the server that sent the aggregate share (`0x02` for the Leader and `0x03` for the Helper), and `agg_share_aad` is an `AggregateShareAad` message constructed from the task ID and the aggregation parameter in the collect request, and a batch selector.
 The value of the batch selector used in `agg_share_aad` is computed by the Collector from its query and the response to its query as follows:

 * For time_interval tasks, the batch selector is the batch interval specified in the query.